HaywhyD/hngx_stage1/README.md

 Contributions are welcome!
 If you'd like to improve this project or add new features, please follow the standard GitHub fork and pull request workflow.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed under the MIT License.

 ## Acknowledgments
 Thanks to HNGx for the opportunity to work on this project.